 To date, we have not generated revenue from the sale of any products.
 All of our revenue has been derived from government and other grants.
-Since inception we have been awarded grants from the California Institute of Regenerative Medicine ("CIRM"), NIH, and the DoD, to support our development, production scaling and clinical trials of our product candidates.
+From inception through December 31, 2023, we have been awarded grants, including grants from the California Institute of Regenerative Medicine ("CIRM"), NIH, and the DoD, to support our development, production scaling and clinical trials of our product candidates.
 We may generate revenue in the future from government and other grants, payments from future license or collaboration agreements and, if any of our product candidates receive marketing approval, from product sales.
 We expect that any revenue we generate will fluctuate from quarter to quarter.
 If we fail to complete the development of, or obtain marketing approval for, our product candidates in a timely manner, our ability to generate future revenue, and our results of operations and financial position, would be materially adversely affected.